antmicro/sdi-mipi-bridge/docs/source/hardware.md

 ## Transmitter

 The transmitter is a device (typically a camera) outputting data via the SDI interface.
-It must be compatible with one of the 5 available formats:
+It must be compatible with one of the following available formats:

 - 720p25Hz YUV422,
 - 720p30Hz YUV422,